elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 **1. The user removes the `version` field from the importing payload:** as mentioned above, we won't be able to start the upgrading flow because we don't have a version number to compare to the version coming from the update.
 Therefore, we should **reject the import if the `version` is missing**.

-**2. The user lowers the `version` field from the importing payload:** for example, a user exports a prebuilt rule with `version: 5`, and, before importing it, modifies it to `version: 4`.
+**2. The user lowers the `version` field in the importing payload:** for example, a user exports a prebuilt rule with `version: 5`, and, before importing it, modifies it to `version: 4`.
 This wouldn't represent a problem as a new version of the rule (i.e. `version: 6`) would still trigger the update workflow, and the rule field diffs would still work as expected.

-**3. The user increases the `version` field from the importing payload:** or example, a user exports a prebuilt rule with `version: 5`, and before importing it modifies it to `version: 6`.
+**3. The user increases the `version` field in the importing payload:** for example, a user exports a prebuilt rule with `version: 5`, and before importing it modifies it to `version: 6`.
 This would mean that when the actual rule with `version: 6` was released, we wouldn't trigger the update workflow, since the version from the target version (the update) needs to be higher than what is currently installed for that to happen.
 However, the update would eventually be triggered when the next update was released, i.e. when `version: 7` is released, and work as expected.

 **4. The user sets the `version` field from the importing payload to a number that does not exist in the Prebuilt Rules package**: this scenario would still depend on whether the `version` that the user modifies the rule to is higher or lower than the version of the update: